siladitya-basu/logia/README.md

 ## Getting Started

-Get Python 3 and the `numpy` library.
+Get Python 3 and the `numpy` and `sympy` libraries.
 I use [Anaconda](https://www.continuum.io/downloads) by Continuum Mechanics.

-Next, download [Coq](https://coq.inria.fr/download), a proof assistant for the Calculus of (Inductive) Constructions designed by Thiery Coquand.
+Next, download [Coq](https://coq.inria.fr/download), a proof assistant for the Calculus of (Inductive) Constructions which a formal language for mathematics invented by Thiery Coquand.

-Clone the repository and replace the ellipses with proper pathnames in the python sourcecode accordingly, and you're good to go!
+Clone the repository and change the pathnames in the python sourcecode accordingly, and you're good to go!

 ## Related Work and Further Reading